 Pate is ground meat and fat minced together to create a spreadable paste.
 It is considered by some to be a treat during the holidays, but pregnant women should avoid the refrigerated version.
 Canned pates, however, are considered safe for your growing baby.

-Apple cider isn’t as obvious of an avoidable beverage, but pregnant women do need to steer clear if it is unpasteurized.
+Apple cider isn’t as obvious as an avoidable beverage, but pregnant women do need to steer clear if it is unpasteurized.
 Pasteurization is the process of heating liquid or food to the point of killing all of the bacteria within it.

 Before you consume turkey or any other poultry, you need to make sure it is cooked properly.
 The turkey should be cooked until it reaches at least 160 degrees in the thickest part of the thigh, but it is even better if it is cooked to 180 degrees.